This is the first interview that takes place after you have claimed asylum.

 If you have evidence of why you would not be able to attend an appointment in Croydon (because of complicated medical issues or disabilities for example), you or your lawyer need to speak to the Home Office to see if it’s possible to be interviewed elsewhere.

-You may have had a chance to meet with a lawyer before your screening interview, but they will not attend the interview with you.
 The screening interview cannot be audio-recorded, unlike the longer substantive asylum interview.

 The Home Office interviewer will take notes on a screening interview form during the interview.
 It is very important that you get a copy of this screening interview record.